 Here are some tips and ideas for promoting your vacation rental property.
-Whether you have a property management company or not, you have to promote and advertise to get booked and generate the maximum income from your vacation rental.
+Whether you have a property management company or not, the goal is to maximize bookings and generate the maximum income from your vacation rental.

-These days you have to market your property on your own, above and beyond what any management company (if you have one) might be spending. your marketing money should bring many extra bookings, making it well worth the investment.
+These days the competition is fierce and marketing starts the show.
+Your marketing money should bring many extra bookings, making it well worth the investment.

-Hire a professional to produce excellent photos of your place – this is the most important thing you can do.
-If a good photo is worth a thousand words, then a quality set of pictures pictures is worth a thousand bookings.
+Hire a professood photional to produce excellent photos of your place – this is the most important thing you can do.
+If a go is worth a thousand words, then a quality set of pictures pictures is worth a thousand bookings.
 Poor pictures will cost you bookings!
-Rare is the owner (or owner’s son, uncle, or friend) who can make professional quality images of your rental.
-Get at least 24, and include neighborhood amenities (pool, golf, beach, parks, etc.).
+Get at least 50, and include neighborhood amenities (pool, golf, beach, parks, etc.).